The now derelict Buzludzha Monument in central Bulgaria. Matt Munro/Lonely Planet

 Do people speak English in Bulgaria?

-While more and more people in Bulgaria, especially the younger generations, are speaking English, there can still be a language barrier for visitors.
-It’s a good idea to learn a few basic Bulgarian words to help break the ice and bring a smile to someone's face when you need assistance.
+While more and more people in Bulgaria, especially the younger generations, are speaking English, visitors can still encounter a language barrier.
+It’s a good idea to learn a few basic Bulgarian words to help break the ice and bring a smile to someone’s face when you need assistance.

 What alphabet does Bulgaria use?

-Bulgaria uses the Cyrillic alphabet – which originates from this region.
+Bulgaria uses the Cyrillic alphabet, which originates from this region.
 A frequent mistake visitors make is assuming that Bulgaria uses the Russian alphabet.
-Don’t say that to locals as they are very proud of their linguistic heritage.
+Don’t say that to locals – as they are very proud of their distinct linguistic heritage.